listora/constraint/README.md

 # constraint

-A Clojure library for validating and coercing user input.
+A Clojure library for describing, validating and coercing user input.

 **This library is still in early development, and has not yet been released.**

+## Overview

 Constraint draws upon ideas from Prismatic's [Schema][1] library and the [core.typed][2] static type system.
 It's designed to manage user input,